benbalter/benbalter.github.com/_posts/2017-03-14-three-easy-ways-to-show-employees-you-appreciate-them.md

 ---
-title: Three easy ways to show employees that you appreciate them
+title: Three easy ways to show employees they're appreciated
 description: Celebrate everyday occurrences to show others that you appreciate them as individuals and to make your workplace a better place to work
 ---